Amahdavi-cybersecurity/RFID-Wristbands-Security-Analysis/README.md

 ### Technologies
 - Use robust encryption for data storage and transmission.
 - Implement advanced authentication protocols.

-## How to Use This Repository
-1. Download the **[CISA Research 2.docx](CISA%20Research%202.docx)** file to access the full report.
-2. Refer to the recommendations section for actionable strategies.
-3. Use this as a reference for similar RFID implementation projects.

 ## License
 This repository is licensed under the **MIT License**.